 - There may also be some issues with ISO files, among others, so be sure not to miss this complete guide to learn how to fix them for good.

-The “wdsutil.dll is missing” error is a common Windows error which can cause various system issues such as: slow boot up sequences, computer freezing issues, shutdown issues, as well as installation fails.
+The wdsutil.dll is missing error is a common Windows error that can cause various system issues such as slow boot up sequences, computer freezing issues, shutdown issues, and installation fails.